The 19 Best Cities to Visit in Japan with Stunning Scenery

 (Source: nippon.com)

-Dotonbori, a neon-lit district pulsating with energy, is the epicenter of Osaka's vibrant nightlife and entertainment scene.
+Dotonbori, a neon-lit district pulsating with energy, is the heart of Osaka's vibrant nightlife and entertainment scene.
 As you stroll along the canal, you'll be mesmerized by the dazzling displays of flashing lights, towering billboards, and iconic landmarks like the Glico Running Man sign.

-One of our most favorite spots to visit when traveling to Osaka is the Universal Studios Japan.
+One of our favorite spots to visit when traveling to Osaka is Universal Studios Japan.
 This theme park offers thrilling rides, captivating shows, and immersive experiences based on popular movies and characters.
 From The Wizarding World of Harry Potter to Jurassic Park, there's something for everyone at this world-renowned attraction.

 3. Yokohama